nopgadget/browserMCPShutUp/README.md

 2. The script will:
    - Disable all telemetry and analytics in the extension
    - Rename the extension folder to prevent Chrome auto-updates
-   - Create a `.crx` file ready for Chrome installation
+   - Provide clear installation instructions

 ## Installing the Modified Extension